 What happens next

-Account for vehicles you import from the EU as acquisitions on your next VAT Return.
+If you are bringing a vehicle from the EU into Northern Ireland, account for it as an ‘acquisition’ on your next VAT Return.

 You can reclaim VAT on vehicles you use for:

 - daily rental to customers

 - test drives

 You have to pay VAT back to HMRC if a vehicle is also used privately, for example if an employee uses a car at weekends.
 To work out how much VAT to pay, read section 25 (‘Agreement with the Retail Motor Industry Federation’) of VAT Notice 700/57.